PropicSignifi/DevOps/README.md

 ## Installation

 A recommended way of installation is cloning this repository, then include the repository in your shell environment path.
+In this example, we are using `~/.bashrc` as the shell startup script, though some shell may use other start up script, e.g. `~/.profile` or `~/.bash_profile`.

 ```bash